 The politics major provides a range of experiences in three subfields: political thought, international relations and comparative government, and American politics.
-Students frequently minor in one of these areas in combination with other majors, including interdisciplinary programs in Environmental Studies, Ethnic Studies, International Relations, Latin American Studies, and Women's Studies.
+Students frequently minor in one of these areas in combination with other majors, including interdisciplinary programs in Environmental Studies, Ethnic Studies, International Relations, Latin American Studies, and Gender, Sexuality, and Women’s Studies.

 At Cornell we understand the term “politics” to embrace everything people do that is related to making and enforcing group decisions.
 Politics includes “government” in the narrow sense that most people use the term, but it is not limited to that narrow sense.
 Politics addresses practical questions: “Who has power?”
 “How are governments organized?”
 “How are decisions made?”
 Politics also considers the ideas and values -- like liberty, equality, justice, democracy, and law -- that influence how we think about governance.